-PIKEVILLE - Former

-University of Kentucky standout Jodie Meeks will visit

-Eastern Kentucky next weck

-for a series of autograph sessions in Pike and Knott counties.
-Meeks is set to do autograph sessions August 15 at

-Wal-Mart in Pikeville from 11

-a.m.-1 p.m., the Knott County

-Sportsplex from 2-4 and at

-Pikeville High School from 6-8.
-Meeks set the single game

-UK scoring record last season

-with 54 points against the

-Tennessee Volunteers.
-The
+PIKEVILLE - Former University of Kentucky standout Jodie Meeks will visit Eastern Kentucky next week for a series of autograph sessions in Pike and Knott counties.
+Meeks is set to do autograph sessions August 15 at Wal-Mart in Pikeville from 11 a.m.-1 p.m., the Knott County Sportsplex from 2-4 and at Pikeville High School from 6-8.
+Meeks set the single game UK scoring record last season with 54 points against the Tennessee Volunteers.
+The Milwaukee Bucks drafted Meeks in the second round of the NBA Draft.

-Mitwaukee Bucks drafted

-Meeks in the second round of

-the NBA Draft.

-Meeks et the single game

-scoring record on January 13 at

-the University of Tennessee

-and led the Wildcast to a 90-72

-victory.
-That night saw the

-and led the Wildcats to a 90-72 victory.
+Meeks set the single game scoring record on January 13 at the University of Tennessee and led the Wildcats to a 90-72 victory.
 That night saw the Norcross, Georgia native hit a school record 10 three-pointers.
-He broke the record of 53 points Dan Tssel had set in a game against Ole Miss.
+He broke the record of 53 points Dan Issel had set in a game against Ole Miss.

-The 6-4 Meeks left the University of Kentucky early to enter the NBA draft.
-He recently completed play in the NBA Summer League where he averaged over 16 points per game.
+The 6-4 Meeks left the "University of Kentucky early to enter the NBA draft.
+He recently completed play in the NBA Summer League where he averaged over 16 points per